Jimminer/Jimminer/README.md

 ## 😀 About Me:

-- 👋 Hello, I’m Dimitris, a programmer from Greece.
+- 👋 My name is Jim and I am from Greece
-- 🌱 I'm studying Computer Science at the University of Western Macedonia, Greece.
+- 🌱 I'm studying Computer Science at the University of Western Macedonia, Greece
 - 📫 E-mail: jimminer2003@gmail.com
 - 💬 Discord: Mitsos#0901